Types of Degrees Construction Engineering Majors Are Getting

 The following table lists how many construction engineering graduations there were in 2018-2019 for each degree level.

 What Construction Engineering Majors Need to Know

-People with careers related to construction engineering were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+O*NET surveyed people in occupations related to construction engineering and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Construction Engineering Majors

 According to O*NET survey takers, a major in construction engineering should prepare you for careers in which you will need to be knowledgeable in the following areas:

 - Engineering and Technology - Knowledge of the practical application of engineering science and technology.
 This includes applying principles, techniques, procedures, and equipment to the design and production of various goods and services.

 - Mathematics - Knowledge of arithmetic, algebra, geometry, calculus, statistics, and their applications.